kunlunh/gemcGas6/README.md

 3. Air quality analyse.

-More Functions is on devepment.
+More Functions is on development.

 ...